The Ultimate Household Chore List

 - Clean wood furniture.
 Better Homes and Gardens offers some instructions about what products to use.

 It may help to make family members their own lists so everyone knows what is expected of them.
 Just remember to keep kids' chores age appropriate.
 Need some ideas?
-Check out A Chore Chart for Kids to get you started.
+Check out Kids & Chores: A Guide.